The Benefits of an Empowered Team

 An empowered team performs in a completely different way from how a traditional team operates.
 Empowering your team is replacing traditional forms of the corporate hierarchy, where team members report back to whoever is boss.

 An empowered team has increased levels of responsibility and authority over their workload, with self-motivated individuals independently planning and managing work, taking full ownership of their actions and decisions.

 Some major benefits from this team framework are increased commitment from employees as they can make the work their ‘own’, and therefore results in increased productivity, motivation, effective decision making, constant improvement and personal development and cost savings.

-As a leader it is important to know how you are doing too.
+- As a leader, it is important to know how you are doing too.
 So try to rework your system of performance appraisal.
-Give them responsibility on evaluating their own performance (Self-Appraisal) and additionally evaluate their direct supervisor (YOU).
+Give them responsibility for evaluating their own performance (Self-Appraisal) and additionally evaluate their direct supervisor (which would be you).

-In sum, empowerment is extremely powerful when it’s done right.
+In summary, empowerment is extremely powerful when it’s done right.
 Empowering your team involves promoting innovation, collaboration and treating mistakes as learning opportunities.
 Create a working environment for flexible dialogue within your team where individuals accept challenges in the spirit of continual wisdom.
-Praise and encouragement from you as a leader is extremely important, especially if team members have recently taken on new responsibilities.
-This boosts their confidence as you are essentially acknowledging their good work and trust them to be working on team tasks.
+Praise and encouragement from you as a leader are extremely important, especially if team members have recently taken on new responsibilities.
+This boosts their confidence as you are essentially acknowledging their good work and trusting them to be working on team tasks.